 Provide the first responder service within the adopted time standard.

-In 2010, the Department Operations Center (DOC) was activated on multiple occasions during periods of heavy rainfall.
+In 2011, the Department Operations Center (DOC) was activated on multiple occasions during periods of heavy rainfall and a major windstorm event.
 This DOC also was the site of monthly refresher training for personnel to ensure operational readiness in the event of an activation.

-The following are the number of work orders that were generated in 2010 for first responder services that have an adopted time standard for performance: 29,784 for graffiti; 25,001 for potholes; 3,734 for critical signs or signals; 521 for sewer problems; and 168 for waterline leaks.
+The following are the number of work orders or individual responses that were generated in 2011 for first responder services that have an adopted time standard for performance: 29,458 for graffiti; 28,057 for potholes; 3,526 for critical signs or signals; 472 for sewer problem; and 151 for waterline leak.

 Ensure that adopted time standards are clearly communicated to those providing the function.